datajoint-company/pam-oauth2/README.md

 1. Acquire (see the [releases](https://github.com/vathes/pam-oauth2/releases) page) or build (see below) the appropriate `libpam_oidc.so` dynamic clib binary for your platform that provides the PAM interface to authenticate via an OIDC provider.
 1. Copy `libpam_oidc.so` into the appropriate directory that your system expects new modules to be loaded e.g. on Debian, it is located in `/lib/x86_64-linux-gnu/security/`.
 1. Create a service config file within the directory that your system expects for PAM e.g. on Debian, it is located in `/etc/pam.d/`.
-We can for instance create a service/file called `oidc` with the following contents (note the argument in 1st line should be the path where `pam_oidc`'s config will be located):
+We can for instance create a service/file called `oidc` with the following contents (note the argument in the 1st line should be the path where `pam_oidc`'s config will be located):

    ```text
    auth sufficient libpam_oidc.so /etc/datajoint/libpam_oidc.yaml
    account optional libpam_oidc.so
    ```

-   See `service_example` for more info.
+   See [service_example](./service_example) for more info.

 1. In the path provided to the service config, create a config file for `pam_oidc`.
-See `libpam_oidc_example.yaml` for more info.
+See [libpam_oidc_example.yaml](./libpam_oidc_example.yaml) for more info.
 1. Configure your PAM-compatible application/service to point to the `oidc` service we just created.

 ## Developer Instructions